davamix/papers-library/README.md

 # Papers Library (WIP) #

-Get the paper information from Arxiv based on the ID, take your notes about the paper and save it into a MongoDB database.
+Get the paper information from [arXiv.org](https://arxiv.org/) based on the ID, take your notes about the paper and save it into a MongoDB database.

 ![Screenshot](papers_library.webp "Papers Library screenshot")